I’ve been spending considerable amounts of time with small and medium sized healthcare practices (gosh, I even started managing one).

 They will help decide your compliance plan.
 Have someone designated to this role if you are not compliant.
-The security officer must be able to understand the hipaa security rules and apply to the Organisation.
+The security officer must be able to understand the HIPAA security rules and apply to the organization.
 They will help you adopt appropriate security policies and procedures

 Identify and evaluate sets to the confidentiality and integrity of ePHI.

 Perform Audit and coordination of all computer systems and networks